-• What is safety and what does it look and feel like for you?
+· What is safety and what does it look and feel like for you?

-Using the paper and pens, create a visual representation (for example, a thought shower, ecomap or drawing) in a way that the young person feels comfortable expressing themselves (this allows the young person to refer back to what is safe for them) of the different examples of things that help them feel safe.
-This may include: people, animals, places, sights, sounds, smells, fidgets, something tactile, visualisation, reading, a movie/TV, distraction, and movement.
+Create a visual representation (this allows the young person to refer back to what is safe for them) of the different examples which may include: people, animals, places, sights, sounds, smells, fidgets, something tactile, visualisation, reading, a movie/TV, distraction, and movement.